notesbytom/notesbytom/cisco_all/eigrp_routing.md

 There is an older "classic" configuration syntax, and a newer ["named" config style][1].
 These configuration syntax choices are mostly interchangeable and cross-compatible.

-If you need to handle IPv6 routing, Named is mandatory in IOS.
+If you need to handle IPv6 VRF routing, Named is mandatory in IOS.

 The named configuration is more consistent to read when dealing with VRF's.

 Route Summarization / Aggregation configurations are listed within the `router eigrp` section for easier reference.

-I recommend the Named config style even in cases where IPv6 or VRF's are not used.
+I recommend the Named config style even in cases where VRF's are not used.
 The Named configurations are easier to read and maintain.

 **Conversion to Named Config**: Use the command `eigrp upgrade-cli EIGRP_INST_NAME` to migrate to new config style.